-We had an in-house Chief Actuary until 31 May 2021.
-Thereafter, Alison Carr of Steve Dixon Associates Ilp carried out this function.
+Alison Carr of Steve Dixon Associates Ilp carried out the function of Chief Actuary.
 Alison was approved in this role by the regulators on 18 November 2021.

 The actuarial function carries out a number of tasks set out in the regulations and provides a number of required reports to the Board.